Kuranko in Sierra Leone

 Introduction / History

-The different groups each have their own chiefs, traditions, and heritage.
-Some are hunters, some are warriors, some are traders.
-Some are pagan, while others follow Islamic belief.
+The Kuranko, also known as the Koranko, are a branch of the Malinke tribe that immigrated into Sierra Leone from Guinea.
+Within their geographical region there are different dialects and social groupings.
+The different groups each have their own chiefs, traditions and heritage.
+Some are hunters, some are warriors some are traders.
 Tribal mixing and cultural mixing characterize Kuranko history.

 The Kuranko occupy a mountainous region within the northeastern Sierra Leone highlands, extending into Guinea.
 This region lacks adequate road systems and is not easily accessible, leaving the Kuranko socially isolated.
 This may explain why most have held on to their traditional culture and religion.